| Table of Contents | Structure Tool | Williams Home |

 The idea that a single hydrogen atom could bond simultaneously to two other atoms was proposed in 1920 by Latimer and Rodebush and their advisor, G. N. Lewis.
 Maurice Huggins, who was also a student in Lewis' lab, describes the hydrogen bond in his 1919 dissertation.

-The most common hydrogen bonds in biological systems involve oxygen and nitrogen atoms as both A and D. Keto groups (=O), hydroxyl groups (-OH), amines (R3N) and imines (R=N-R) are the most common hydrogen bond acceptors in DNA, RNA and proteins.
+The most common hydrogen bonds in biological systems involve oxygen and nitrogen atoms as A and D. Keto groups (=O), hydroxyl groups (-OH), amines (R3N) and imines (R=N-R) are the most common hydrogen bond acceptors in DNA, RNA and proteins.
 Hydroxyl groups (-OH) and amines with hydrogens (RNH2) are the most common hydrogen bond donors.
 Hydroxyls and amines can both donate and accept hydrogen bonds.

-In traversing the Period Table, increasing the electronegativity of atom D strips electron density from the proton (in H-D), increasing its partial positive charge, and increasing the strength of the hydrogen bond.
+In traversing the Period Table, increasing the electronegativity of atom D strips electron density from the proton (in H-D), increasing its partial positive charge, and increasing the strength of any hydrogen bond.
 Thiols (-SH) can can both donate and accept hydrogen bonds but these are generally weak, because sulfur is not sufficiently electronegative.
 Hydrogen bonds involving carbon, where H-D equals H-C, are observed, although these are weak and infrequent.
 C is insufficiently electronegative to form good hydrogen bonds.
 Hydrogen bonds are essentially electrostatic in nature, although the energy can be decomposed into additional contributions from polarization, exchange repulsion, charge transfer, and mixing.

 Hydrogen bond strengths form a continuum.
 Strong hydrogen bonds of 20-40 kcal/moll, generally formed between charged donors and acceptors, are nearly as strong as covalent bonds, Weak hydrogen bonds of 1-5 kcal/mol, sometimes formed with carbon as the proton donor, are no stronger than conventional dipole-dipole interactions.
 Moderate hydrogen bonds, which are the most common, are formed between neutral donors and acceptors are from 3-12 kcal/mol.